gokulkrishh/Javascript-Guidelines/README.md

 # Javascript basics and guidelines

-This page contains simple guidelines to follow, when you are writing Javascript.
+This page also contains simple guidelines to follow, when you are writing Javascript.

 ## Table of contents